CraigFreiwald/AdventureWeather2/README.md

 **To Run**

-Clone project and run weather.py in Virtual Environment with Flask
+Clone project and run weather.py in Python Virtual Environment with Flask installed.